ssorbetto/RITnet/README.md

 **This is part of [ILLIXR](https://github.com/ILLIXR/ILLIXR), the Illinios Extended Reality Benchmark Suite.
 The following explains how to use RITnet.
-The code is based on Python3, and the profiling results are based on ```test.py```.**
+The code is based on Python3, and the profiling results are based on ```test.py```.
+For the testing images, the size per image should be 640 * 400 in gray scale.
+Please put them under ```Semantic_Segmentation_Dataset/test/images```.**

 # RITnet